 Dislocated or damaged smoke detectors may or may not suitable for reinstallation.
 Because smoke detectors save lives, if there is any doubt about a device's suitability, it may be prudent to exercise precaution and purchase a new smoke detector unit.
 In general, if damaged or unusable, the recovered smoke detector should be returned to the manufacturer if at all possible.
 Consult local fire protection agencies for advice.

 As long as the glass tube within the sign remains unbroken, there is little risk of radiation exposure.
 However, if this internal glass tube becomes broken, there is some risk of exposure.
-If the word “Exit” is not fully or partially illuminated, it indicates that the tritium gas has escaped.
+If the word “Exit” is not fully illuminated, it indicates that the tritium gas has escaped.
 As a gas, the tritium will dissipate over time.
-The rate of dissipation depends on the ventilation rate in the vicinity.
+The rate of dissipation depends on the ventilation rate in the area.

 You may find additional resources at: